vrunm/Text-Classification-Financial-Phrase-Bank/README.md

 - Built a sentiment analysis model to predict the sentiment score of a financial news article
 - The data consists of 4845 english articles that were cateogorized by sentiment class and were annotated by 16 reasearchers with a financial background.
 - A BERT model was used as a baseline.
 The **FinBERT and DistilBERT** models were fine-tuned to get the best results.
-- The best results were obtained using the fine-tuned on the FINBERT model.It achieved an **Accuracy of 90.9%** and a **F1 Score** of 0.91.
+- The best results were obtained using the fine-tuned on the FINBERT model.
+It achieved an **Accuracy of 90.9%** and a **F1 Score** of 0.91.

 ## Data: